 Through the field day surveys and dialogue, there appears to be a market and growing interest in this service and industry, especially from landowners looking for help managing small, wooded lots (under 2 acres).
 75% of field day survey participants said they would be interested in the service on their own property, but it seemed folks didn't know what to expect in terms of pricing.
 60% of people indicated they didn't have any idea what they would pay for the service.
 30% of participants expected to pay $500 or more for the service, and 10% of people expected to pay under $500 for the service.
 Obviously, pricing should be set considering many factors like area to be grazed and labor costs.

 Educational & Outreach Activities

-Though goats appear to be a useful tool on steep terrain or heavily invasive plant infested areas, one must be strategic when using goats as a tool to fight invasive species.
+2020- Though goats appear to be a useful tool on steep terrain or heavily invasive plant infested areas, one must be strategic when using goats as a tool to fight invasive species.
 Goats are nondescript eaters and also have the potential to damage desirable plants, so care must be taken in certain locations to protect those plant species.
-Similarly, goats may be a great first step in removal of invasive plants in more sensitive areas where repeat grazings could do harm to native plants.
 One single grazing event could be used to visually and physically open up the area and make other methods of eradication feasible.
 Two years of grazing further weakened and reduces targeted plant's size.
 Multiple grazing events within one season proved an even more effective method than once per season.
 Several years of targeted grazing events will be required to significantly reduce targeted plant species.
 A continued study would be required to determine the timeline or feasibility of complete species eradication.

 It would have been valuable to track grazing impact on native plants, but the unfortunately the focus of this project was invasive plants.
 Though data was not collected, observations revealed native plants had similar results in that multiple grazing events would need to take place to do permanent damage to the plant.
 Further research could be done to determine how targeted grazing could be applied to more "sensitive" areas where invasive species are needing to be controlled.